 Starting in October, you’ll get your Subject Test scores faster.
 Learn more about the changes.

-We’re making changes to help you get scores more quickly.
+We’re making changes to help you get scores and send them to colleges faster than before.
 Here’s what you need to know about the 2017-18 school year:

 - October, November, December, and May scores will be released about two weeks after test day.
 You’ll receive an email when your scores are ready.
 We’ll send your scores to colleges within 10 days after they’re available to you.